Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT: Analysis

 The IRDIS intensity images reveal the outer parts of the nebula.
-As no coronagraph were large enough to mask the central stars, the central stars were heavily saturated in some sequences to reveal the nebula.
+As no coronagraphs were large enough to mask the central stars, the central stars were heavily saturated in some sequences to reveal the nebula.

 The nebula has a diameter of approximately $8.6^{\prime\prime}$.
 It exhibits a variety of intricate structures at multiple scales.
 Inside the nebula, the saturated stars appear has black dots.
-The two double lines crossing the stars are the spider of M2.
+The two double lines crossing the stars represent the spider of M2.
 The $\sim$1.5 arcsec diameter circle is the AO correction halo.
-Two filaments are observed on the South-East and West sides of the nebula, about 2 arcsec from the center, clearly visible in \fref{fig:J}.
-Another one is present in the North-East, about 3 arcsec away from the center.
-Finally one is present in the North-West about 2 arcsec away from the center.
+Two filaments are observed on the southeast and west sides of the nebula, about 2 arcsec from the centre, clearly visible in \fref{fig:J}.
+Another one is present in the northeast, about 3 arcsec away from the centre.
+Finally one is present in the northwest about 2 arcsec away from the centre.
 The gaps between the filaments are not empty, but rather clumpy.

-At larger scale, on the IRDIS images, we observe sharp triangle-shaped lobes coming out radially from the central star.
+On a larger scale, in the IRDIS images we observe sharp, triangle-shaped lobes exiting the central star radially.
 They are observed at various distances between 1.5 and 2.0 arcsec from the central star.
 They appear to be sharper towards the south and west of the nebula.

-They are similar to the lobes observed on CPD-568032 \bluecitep{Chesneau2006}or in the starfish nebula \bluecitep{Sahai2005} and are also similar to the sporadic, clumpy ejecta imaged around VY CMa \bluecitep{Humphreys2021}.
-Mostly visible in filter J \fref{fig:J} and Continuum J \fref{fig:CntJ}, these lobes are not visible at larger wavelengths.
-The most prominent structure is the southern one denoted as S Lobe on Fig. \ref{fig:3col}, which is $\sim$2" long.
-The other lobes are smaller and all $\sim$0.5" long.
+They are similar to the lobes observed on CPD-568032 \bluecitep{Chesneau2006} or in the starfish nebula \bluecitep{Sahai2005} and are also similar to the sporadic, clumpy ejecta imaged around VY CMa \bluecitep{Humphreys2021}.
+Mostly visible in filter J \fref{fig:J} and continuum J \fref{fig:CntJ}, these lobes are not visible at larger wavelengths.
+The most prominent structure is the southern one denoted as S lobe on Fig. \ref{fig:3col}, which is $\sim$2" long.
+The other lobes are smaller, and all are $\sim$0.5" long.